JoseRoca/WinFBX/docs/Databases/ADO Classes/CADOFields Class.md

 #### Return value

-The degress of precision.
+The degrees of precision.
 Returns -1 if it is not a numeric field.

 #### Remarks